forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 #### Southern Africa
 ##### South Africa
-The spread is similar to Europe and North America (The similarity to Europe/US is likely du to similar climate, culture and economic conditions) but different from tropical africa:
+The spread is in-between the observations from Europe/North America and tropical africa/coastal india:
 * There are summer and winter peaks.
-* Many cases have typical symptoms of a respiratory disease and also a share of severe cases is observed ([Shaw et al](#summary-shaw)).
+* The seroprevalence after the first Covid wave which was in Winter (June-Aug) 2020 was high and ranged from 15% to 50% depends likely on the living conditions: ([Shaw et al](#summary-shaw)) find that: Informal housing and lower earning were significantly associated with seropositivity.
+All testees worked at the same shopping complex but the prevalence varies greatly among the different types of employees which indicates that transmissions occurred at home and not at the workplace.
-* Informal housing and lower earning were significantly associated with seropositivity ([Shaw et al](#summary-shaw)).
+* About 20% of the cases have typical symptoms of a respiratory disease and also a share of severe cases is observed ([Shaw et al](#summary-shaw)).

 #### Northern Africa
 [in work]